venom-x-999/Fortest/README.md

 # Fortest
-simple tool for testing purpose
+#simple tool for testing purpose
+#HOW TO USE

+apt update
+apt upgrade
+chmod +x test.sh
+bash test.sh